DO YOU NEED TO USE A THIRD PARTY INSPECTION FIRM ON YOUR RESIDENTIAL PROJECT?

-The Third-Party Inspections Program, authorized through the Virginia Uniform Statewide Building Code, provides for private-sector inspections firms to perform inspections of residential or commercial projects that would otherwise be conducted by the county.
+The Third-Party Inspections Program allows private-sector inspections firms to perform the following inspections on residential projects that would otherwise be conducted by the county:

 How the Program Works

-Step 1: A project owner and developer hires a county-approved third-party inspections firm.
-Learn about the qualifications to become an approved firm.
+Step 1: A project owner or developer hires a county-approved third-party inspections firm.

-Step 2: The project owner applies to the county to have their entire project, or portions thereof, be inspected by a third-party inspections firm.
-Learn more about qualifying inspections.
+Step 2: The project owner or developer applies to the county to have the project be inspected by a third-party inspections firm.

 Step 3: The third-party inspections firm conducts inspections and submits their results to the county.

 Step 4: County inspectors will verify all required third-party inspections are approved and have been entered into the system prior to entering a final on the record.